Higgs bundles and surface group representations in the real symplectic group

-\begin{remark} In \cite{garcia-prada-gothen-mundet:2009a} it is shown that, similarly to the case of vector bundles, if $(E,\varphi)$ is an $\alpha$-polystable $L$-twisted $G$-Higgs pair, then it admits a \emph{Jordan--H\"older reduction} to an $\alpha$-stable $L$-twisted $G'$-Higgs pair for a reductive subgroup $G' \subset G$.
-This leads to a structure theorem for $\alpha$-polystable pairs which shall be useful for us below in particular cases: see Proposition~\ref{prop:polystable-spnr-higgs} below for the statement in the case $G=\Sp(2n,\RR)$. \end{remark}

-A workable notion of $\alpha$-(poly,semi)stability, can be obtained by giving a description of the objects involved in Definition \ref{def:L-twisted-pairs-stability} in terms of filtrations of a certain vector bundle associated to $E$.
+A general notion of (poly,semi)stability for $G$-Higgs bundles is given in \cite{garcia-prada-gothen-mundet:2009a}.
+This notion depends on an element $\alpha\in \sqrt{-1}\liez$, where $\liez$ is the Lie algebra of the centre of $H$, and is formulated (similarly to \cite{ramanathan:1975}) in terms of parabolic subgroups of $H^\CC$, antidominant characters of their Lie algebras and reductions of structure group of the $H^\CC$-bundle $E$ to the parabolic subgroups.
+A workable notion can be obtained in terms of filtrations of a certain vector bundle associated to $E$.
 In particular, when $H^\mathbb{C}$ is a classical group ---which is the situation for the particular groups considered in this paper---, this vector bundle is the one associated to $E$ via the standard representation $\rho:H^\mathbb{C}\rightarrow\GL(n,\mathbb{C})$.
-For details, see \cite{garcia-prada-gothen-mundet:2009a}.
+For details, see Sections~2.8 and 4 of \cite{garcia-prada-gothen-mundet:2009a}.